-- Beyond preparation of technical reports, EIA is a means to a larger end - the protection and improvement of the environmental quality of life. - It is a procedure to discover and evaluate the effects of activities on the environment - natural and social.
-It is not a single specific analytical method or technique, but uses many approaches as appropriate to the problem. - It is not a science but uses many sciences in an integrated interdisciplinary manner, evaluating relationships as they occur in the real world. - It should not be treated as an appendage, or add-on, to a project, but regarded as an integral part of project planning.
+- Beyond preparation of technical reports, EIA is a means to a larger end the protection and improvement of the environmental quality of life. - It is a procedure to discover and evaluate the effects of activities on the environment natural and social.
+It is not a single specific analytical method or technique, but uses many approaches as appropriate to the problem. - It is not a science but uses many sciences in an integrated inter-disciplinary manner, evaluating relationships as they occur in the real world. - It should not be treated as an appendage, or add-on, to a project, but regarded as an integral part of project planning.
 Its costs should be calculated as a part of adequate planning and not regarded as something extra. - EIA does not 'make' decisions, but its findings should be considered in policy and decision-making and should be reflected in final choices.
-Thus, it should be part of decision-making processes.
+Thus, it should be part of decision-making processes. - The findings of EIA should focus on the important or critical issues, explaining why they are important and estimating probabilities in language that affords a basis for policy decisions.